Psychotherapy in Birmingham:

 Focused, Individualised Therapeutic Work

-A structured behavioural protocol that builds psychological and physiological resilience to stress through strengthened self-talk, regulated breathing and rehearsal of adaptive responses.
+Stress Inoculation Training (SIT) A structured behavioural protocol that builds psychological and physiological resilience to stress through improved self-talk, regulated breathing and rehearsal of adaptive responses.

-A structured method for identifying and modifying unhelpful thought patterns and behavioural responses that maintain distress.
+Cognitive Behavioural Therapy (CBT) A structured method for identifying and modifying unhelpful thought patterns and behavioural responses that maintain distress.

-Evidence-based hypnotic techniques that support attentional stability, reduce physiological arousal and reinforce new patterns of response.
+Cognitive Behavioural Hypnotherapy (CBH) Evidence-based hypnotic techniques that support attentional stability, reduce physiological arousal and consolidate new patterns of response.

-Identifying emotional triggers and interrupting established response cycles to support greater psychological stability.
+Behavioural Pattern Analysis and Emotional Processing Identifying emotional triggers and interrupting established response cycles to support greater psychological stability.

-Developing awareness of how attention is directed and sustained, and learning to shift from automatic, threat-driven monitoring to deliberate, adaptive engagement.
+Attentional Regulation and Metacognitive Training Developing awareness of how attention is directed and sustained, and learning to shift from automatic, threat-driven monitoring to deliberate, adaptive engagement.

 The Therapeutic Process